Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/call-microsoft-graph-api.md

 <a name="msg_proj_from_entities_to_props" > </a>
 ###Projection from entities to properties
-In addition to projection from a single entity to its properties, we can also apply the similar `$select` query option to an entity collection to project them to a collection of some of their properties.
+In addition to projection from a single entity to its properties, you can also apply the similar `$select` query option to an entity collection to project them to a collection of some of their properties.
 For example, to query the name and type of the signed-in user's files, you can submit the following HTTPS GET request:

 ```no-highlight
 GET https://graph.microsoft.com/v1.0/me/files?$select=name,type HTTP/1.1